alexsteinerde/docker-client-swift/README.md

   )
   ```

-  You can also pass a `Data` value to store as a Secret:
+  You can also pass a `Data` value to be stored as a Secret:
   ```swift
   let data: Data = ...
   let secret = try await docker.secrets.create(